 Q: Why do I get a headache when I sing or hear loud sounds?

 A: It’s not normal to feel pain when you’re using your voice.
 There can be many reasons for getting a headache from loud sounds.
 We recommend seeing an ear, nose, and throat specialist for both issues.

 Q: Sometimes when I wake up, it’s hard to swallow and I’ve lost my voice.
 What is the fastest way for me to get back to normal?

 A: Drink plenty of water and inhale steam.

 Q: Are there seasonal or environmental concerns regarding the voice?

 A: Allergy season can cause your vocal cords to become irritated due to all the coughing and throat clearing.
-In the winter, we see patients struggle with thick mucus because the heating systems in their homes are causing such dry air.
+In the winter, we see patients struggle with thick mucus because the heating systems in their homes are drying.
 Using a humidifier can help during those times.
 Smoke can irritate the vocal cords and airways, so try to avoid exposure to secondhand smoke.